-There’s nothing better than a thick slice of a delicious quiche.
+There’s nothing better than a thick slice of delicious quiche.
 Unless it’s paired with a mimosa, in which case, it should always be, shouldn’t it?!

-Whether you choose to venture in and make your own crust or buy a premade one (promise I won’t tell, sometimes the ease is worth it!), it’s a win either way when this recipe comes together in a few simple steps, leaving you with delicious breakfast – or brunch – to enjoy.
+Whether you choose to venture in and make your own crust or buy a premade one (promise I won’t tell, sometimes the ease is worth it!), it’s a win either way when this recipe comes together in a few simple steps, leaving you with a delicious breakfast – or brunch – to enjoy.

 You’ll Need These Ingredients

 Here’s a quick run-down of what you need.
 The quiche filling is loaded with flavor and veggies, which is where the majority of the quiche ingredients come from: flavor and veggies, veggies and flavor.

 - Pie Crust – a quiche is not a quiche without a crust, and this homemade recipe will deliver a flaky, buttery pie crust to pair with the luxurious quiche filling.
 No time to make your own crust?
 No problem.
 Grab a store-bought one.

 - The Veggies – in the quiche we have a mix of yellow onion, zucchini, garlic, and sun-dried tomatoes.